-You will find several pieces of information on the bill of lading, important details for the carrier, driving, and receiving party.
+You will find several pieces of information on the bill of lading.

-The names of both the shipper and received including their full addresses will be listed usually towards the top of the document in a place that is easy to locate and read.
+- The names of both the shipper and receiver, including their full addresses, will be listed usually towards the top of the document in a place that is easy to locate and read.

-The bill of lading may contain essential reference numbers such as a confirmation number, purchase order number or even an invoice number to release the fright or be accepted.
+- The bill of lading may contain essential reference numbers such as a confirmation number, purchase order number, or even an invoice number to release the freight or be accepted.

-An area containing special instructions for the carrier may list specific delivery instruction about particular gates or areas preferred or required by the sender and received.
+- An area containing special instructions for the carrier may list specific delivery instructions about particular gates or areas preferred or required by either the sender or the receiver.

-The date listed on the bill of lading is the pickup date, the day the freight was picked up by the carrier and driver.
+- The date listed on the bill of lading is the pickup date, the day the freight was picked up by the carrier.
 This can be used to track your freight delivery.

-The bill of lading will also have hazardous materials designations required by the Department of Transportation.
+- The BOL will also have hazardous materials designations required by the Department of Transportation.
 Materials that may be hazardous must be designated, and specific rules and measures must take place when shipping based on the type of material.

 The Roles of The Bill of Lading